leifj/python-dnslb/README.md

 will always list A and AAAA recoreds for the hosts but will only list A and AAAA for the zone (example.com in our case) and for each label for those addresses that passes the test (check_http in this case).
+The default key defines what host (addresses) will be added to the default, if not specified, all addresses will be added.
+If a weight (:weight) is specified, the host addresses will be added using that weight. otherwise the default weigh of "100" will be used.

 The zonefile can be fed directly into geodns.